Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference

-The results show that through sequential Bayesian inference, traversability mapping alone can improve the classification accuracy (line 3 compared with line 2 in Table~\ref{tab:mlm_kitti}), which is an advantage of using multi-frame measurements.
-However, leveraging semantic layer in traversability inference achieves the best performance (line 4 in Table~\ref{tab:mlm_kitti}).
-This is also shown in Fig.~\ref{fig:mlm_kitti}, where the semantic-traversability mapping not only corrects some wrong predictions, but also reduces the map uncertainty.
+The results show that through sequential Bayesian inference, traversability mapping alone can improve the classification accuracy (line 3 compares to line 2 in Table~\ref{tab:mlm_kitti}), which is beneficial from multi-frame measurements.
+However, leveraging semantic posteriors in traversability inference achieves the best performance (line 4 in Table~\ref{tab:mlm_kitti}).
+This is also shown in Fig.~\ref{fig:mlm_kitti}, where the semantic-traversability mapping not only corrects some misclassifications, but also reduces the map uncertainty.